-During the fourth quarter of 2006, in order to enhance the Absorbent Products segment's long-term manufacturing efficiencies, the Company decided to consolidate its adult incontinence production capabilities and, as a result, began the process of relocating its adult incontinence manufacturing equipment from its Marietta, Georgia facility to its Eau Claire, Wisconsin facility.
-In addition, the Company made a decision to discontinue the manufacture of puppy pads.
-This transition was largely completed by the end of the first quarter of 2007.
+In 2007, the Company consolidated its adult incontinence production capabilities and relocated its adult incontinence manufacturing equipment from its Marietta, Georgia facility to its Eau Claire, Wisconsin facility.
+At that time, it discontinued the manufacture of puppy pads.

 Unlike the housewares/small appliance business, the absorbent product business is not seasonal.
 To the extent there are variations from month to month, that is primarily a function of customer promotional timing or a change in the customer base.
 As private label products tend to emulate branded product, new product development is important, but is largely limited to providing features similar to those found in national branded product.
 Research and development costs are absorbed in operations.